-The following table sets forth, as of March 9, 2010, information about the 1,184,000 shares of Common Stock (calculated based on 37,649,584 shares outstanding) beneficially owned by each of the Company's current directors, nominees for director, executive officers and named executive officers.
-The "named executive officers" are those individuals set forth in the "Summary Compensation Table for 2009" included herein.
+The following table sets forth, as of March 8, 2011, information about the 1,324,067 shares of Common Stock (calculated based on 37,855,071 shares outstanding) beneficially owned by each of the Company's current directors, nominees for director, executive officers and named executive officers.
+The "named executive officers" are those individuals set forth in the "Summary Compensation Table for 2010" included herein.
 Unless otherwise indicated, all directors, nominees for director, executive officers and named executive officers have sole voting and investment power with respect to the shares of Common Stock reported.
-The table and the accompanying footnotes set forth the foregoing persons' current positions with the Company, principal occupations and employment over the preceding five years, age and directorships held in certain other publicly-owned companies, as well as, with respect to directors, the experiences, qualifications, attributes or skills that caused the Nominating and Corporate Governance Committee and the Board of Directors to determine that the person should serve as a director of the Company in 2010.
+The table and the accompanying footnotes set forth the foregoing persons' current positions with the Company, principal occupations and employment over the preceding five years, age and directorships held in certain other publicly-owned companies, as well as, with respect to directors, the experiences, qualifications, attributes or skills that caused the Nominating and Corporate Governance Committee and the Board of Directors to determine that the person should serve as a director of the Company in 2011.

-Principal Occupation, Employment, etc. Common Stock Beneficially Owned as of March 9, 2010 Percent of Class Alexander P. Federbush Director of the Company since February 17, 2005; age 67 (1) 13,000 Paul J. Flaherty Director of the Company since August 2, 2007; age 70 (2) 6,000 Gennaro J. Fulvio Director of the Company since May 9, 2002; age 53 (3) 19,000 Gary S. Gladstein Director of the Company since July 1, 2000; Director of Jos.
-A. Bank Clothiers, Inc. and IRSA Inversiones Y Representaciones S.A.; age 65 (4) 34,736 Scott J. Goldman Director of the Company since January 1, 2008; age 57 (5) 4,000 Terry Hermanson Director of the Company since February 13, 2003; age 67 (6) 11,000
+Principal Occupation, Employment, etc. Common Stock Beneficially Owned as of March 8, 2011 Percent of Class

+Alexander P. Federbush 13,000

+Paul J. Flaherty 8,000

+Gennaro J. Fulvio 21,000

+Gary S. Gladstein 36,736

+Scott J. Goldman 6,000

+Terry Hermanson Director of the Company since February 13, 2003; age 68 (6) 11,000